GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

     fsType ext4
 ```

+- Note down which zone your volumes are created in you must deploy the services in the matching zones.

 ### Example: Changing the zone to match zone of the volume created

-Note down which zone your volumes are created in you must deploy the services in the matching zones.

 ```
       affinity: